Tradcliffe/appd-docker-analytics/README.md

 setenv.sh Enables Node Prefix use, configures analytics url and set Unique_HostID to the first 12 characters of the container ID.
 Everything else is set via Environment Variables.

 *Note that the analytics url references 'monitor' this is the hostname mapping setup in the docker-compose.yml

+Update: docker-compose-volume.yml
+This example includes a shared volume to share tomcat logs for log analytics.